Key takeaways

 Forming an LLC in a different state requires a registered agent and a physical address in that state.
 A virtual office provides both.
 You get a real street address in your formation state for official filings, a registered agent to receive legal documents, and mail scanning so you can manage everything remotely.

-For example, if you live in California but form your LLC in Wyoming to avoid state income tax, you need a Wyoming address for your formation documents and a registered agent in Wyoming to receive service of process.
+For example, if you form your LLC in Wyoming for privacy or asset-protection reasons, you need a Wyoming address for your formation documents and a registered agent in Wyoming to receive service of process.
 A virtual office in Cheyenne handles both for a single monthly fee.
 Your mail is scanned and emailed to you, and legal documents are forwarded immediately.
+(If you also live and operate in a state like California, you'll still need to register as a foreign LLC and pay that state's franchise tax — forming in Wyoming alone does not avoid home-state tax obligations.)